cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The final section provides explicit reference implementations and test vectors of all of the functions defined for CPace in the appendix.

-As this document is primarily written for implementers and application designers, we would like to refer the theory-inclined reader to the scientific paper {{AHH21}} which covers the detailed security analysis of the different CPace instantiations as defined in this document via the cipher suites.
+As this document is primarily written for implementers and application designers, we would like to refer the theory-inclined reader to the scientific papers {{AHH21}} which covers the detailed security analysis of the different CPace instantiations as defined in this document via the cipher suites.

 # Requirements Notation